-For example, a file titled something like "1.jpg" would appear as "1.jpg.VIVELAG" - following encryption.
-After this process is complete, a pop-up window is displayed - containing a ransom note in French.
-The VIVELAG ransomware is decryptable, the decryption key is "052250058205075025075207820" (without the quotation marks).
+For example, a file named "1.jpg" would appear as "1.jpg.VIVELAG" following encryption.
+After this process is complete, a pop-up window is displayed containing a ransom message in French.
+In fact, VIVELAG ransomware is decryptable - the decryption key is "052250058205075025075207820" (without the quotation marks).

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data:

-The latter typically range from three to four digit sums (in USD).
-Digital currencies (e.g. cryptocurrencies, pre-paid vouchers, etc.) are commonly used for the payments, due to them being difficult/impossible to trace.
-To avoid data loss, it is strongly recommended to keep backups in unplugged storage devices and/or remote servers (ideally, in multiple different locations).
+The latter typically ranges from three to four digit sums (in USD).
+Digital currencies (e.g. cryptocurrencies, pre-paid vouchers, etc.) are commonly used for these payments, since they are difficult/impossible to trace.
+To avoid data loss, you are strongly advised to keep backups on unplugged storage devices and/or remote servers (ideally, in multiple different locations).

 How did ransomware infect my computer?

-|Threat Type||Ransomware, Crypto Virus, Files locker|
+|Threat Type||Ransomware, Crypto Virus, Files locker.|

 |Encrypted Files Extension||.VIVELAG|

-|Ransom Demanding Message||Text presented in the pop-up window|
+|Ransom Demand Message||Text presented in the pop-up window.|

 |Cyber Criminal Cryptowallet Address||1399Zu6zdH3jUG9XakPKXmi2AWNwvhGAyh (Bitcoin)|

-|Detection Names||Avast (Win32:Trojan-gen), BitDefender (Gen:Heur.Ransom.MSIL.1), ESET-NOD32 (A Variant Of MSIL/Filecoder.FG), Kaspersky (HEUR:Trojan.MSIL.Diztakun.gen), Full List Of Detections (VirusTotal)|
+|Detection Names||Avast (Win32:Trojan-gen), BitDefender (Gen:Heur.Ransom.MSIL.1), ESET-NOD32 (A Variant Of MSIL/Filecoder.FG), Kaspersky (HEUR:Trojan.MSIL.Diztakun.gen), Full List Of Detections (VirusTotal).|

-|Rogue Process Name||Sapphire Ransomware (process name may very)|
+|Rogue Process Name||Sapphire Ransomware (process name might very).|

 |Symptoms||Cannot open files stored on your computer, previously functional files now have a different extension (for example, my.docx.locked).
 A ransom demand message is displayed on your desktop.
 Cyber criminals demand payment of a ransom (usually in bitcoins) to unlock your files.|

-|Additional Information||VIVELAG is a decryptable ransomware; the decryption key is 052250058205075025075207820|
+|Additional Information||VIVELAG is a decryptable ransomware; the decryption key is 052250058205075025075207820.|

 |Distribution methods||Infected email attachments (macros), torrent websites, malicious ads.|

 |Damage||All files are encrypted and cannot be opened without paying a ransom.
-Additional password-stealing trojans and malware infections can be installed together with a ransomware infection.|
+Additional password-stealing Trojans and malware infections can be installed together with a ransomware infection.|

 |Malware Removal (Windows)||

 To eliminate possible malware infections, scan your computer with legitimate antivirus software.
-Our security researchers recommend using Malwarebytes.
+Our security researchers recommend using Combo Cleaner.

-How to protect yourself from ransomware infections?
+How to protect yourself from ransomware infections

-Text presented in VIVELAG ransomware's pop-up window:
+Text presented in VIVELAG ransomware pop-up window:

 Vos Fichiers, Photos, Video on été encrypté par Dystic et toute la ligue anti gacha : (